meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-10-30-neural_nets-tensorflow.md

      output=1
 \end{equation*}$$
 >
->So, by manipulating the weights of our models, we end up with different models and ultimately, different decisions.
-Imagine if, in our example, we decide to be more careful with money.
-In order to represent this, we can increase the relative importance of money in our model.
-In this case, we just got a bonus at work, so money is not a problem at the moment.
-The output has consequently increased and crossed our threshold.
+> Now, the output has increased and crossed our threshold.
 We get to go skiing!!!
 >- In the future, however, if money gets tight, this model is less likely to let us go skiing.
 ><img src="/assets/images/neural_nets/ski_guy.gif" style="height: 150px">
 >